-Driven by the data from millions of weekly customer interactions, we deliver personalized offers, financial services and rewards to our customers.
+Driven by the data from millions of weekly customer interactions, we offer a loyalty experience unlike any other in the country - delivered through personalized offers, financial services and rewards to our customers.

-Connected Healthcare Network
+Connected Healthcare

-We offer Canadians a seamless omnichannel health experience and strive to be the front door to healthcare in the country, both in person through our network of more than 1,800 pharmacies, or online through PC Health.
+We offer Canadians a seamless omnichannel health experience and strive to be the front door to health and wellness services, connecting patients to healthcare providers both in person through our network of more than 1,800 pharmacies, or online through the PC Health app.